bigcommerce/dev-docs/docs/api-docs/tax/tax-properties.md

 ### Update tax properties

-You can update a tax property's `code`, `display_name`, and `description`.
+Send a request to the [Update tax properties](/api-reference/store-management/tax-properties/tax-properties/update-tax-properties) endpoint to modify a tax property's `code`, `display_name`, or `description`.
 The request updates only fields that you specify.

 <!--
 type: tab